 “There has been extensive community engagement over the entire time period of the Cville Plans Together process as well as specifically in relation to the Zoning Ordinance,” reads the staff report.

 My audience is quite small at about 2,400 people.
-I know I’m not reaching everyone but in reporting recently for C-Ville Weekly article on Dairy Market Phase 3, at least two people I asked said they had no idea the zoning ordinance is under review.
+I know I’m not reaching everyone but in reporting recently for a C-Ville Weekly article on Dairy Market Phase 3, at least two people I asked said they had no idea the zoning ordinance is under review.
 My resources are limited but now is the time for people to know about what’s happening.

 In the meantime, several land use applications will come before the City Council under the current rules.
 One of them is for the Salvation Army’s request for a special use permit for expansion of its shelter at 207 and 211 Ridge Street.
 The Planning Commission recommended approval on July 11 after a joint public hearing.